bertreb/pimatic-assistant/README.md

 {
   id:     "<assistant-device-id>"
   class:  "AssistantDevice"
+    group:    "name for grouping the devices of this assistant device (default = 'pimatic')"
     devices:  "list of devices connected to Google Assistant"
       name:                 "the device name, and command used in Google Assistant"
       roomHint:             "the optional roomname used in Google Assistant"